hgnguyenucsd/GitHub-Pages/index.md

 - Travel lots in the future
 - Watching videos about tech

 My favorite basketball team is the Toronto Raptors.
-I would also love to visit Japan the most in the future.

 ![Raptors](https://upload.wikimedia.org/wikipedia/en/thumb/3/36/Toronto_Raptors_logo.svg/1280px-Toronto_Raptors_logo.svg.png)

+As for the places I would like to visit in the future:

+1. Japan
+2. South Korea
+3. Taiwan
+4. New Zealand
+5. Switzerland

 ## Goals for Myself

-1. [ ] Graduate with a B.S.
+[ ] Graduate with a B.S.
 Degree
-2. [ ] Get into a Master's Program
+[ ] Get into a Master's Program
-3. [ ] Apply for a summer internship throughout the quarter
-4. [ ] Make smart investments
+[ ] Apply for a summer internship throughout the quarter [ ] Make smart investments
-5. [ ] Get rid of bad habits, in with the good
+[ ] Get rid of bad habits, in with the good
-6. [ ] Learn to cook
+[ ] Learn to cook
-7. [ ] Land my first full-time job and start my career
+[ ] Land my first full-time job and start my career

 I try to model my mindset after one of the greatest basketball players to play the game, Michael Jordan:

 > I can accept failure, everyone fails at something.
 But I can't accept not trying.

 > I've failed over and over and over again in my life and that is why I succeed.